XClose

 Immutable Keys Only

 The way in which dictionaries work is one of the coolest things in computer science: the "hash table".
-The details of this are beyond the scope of this course, but we will consider some aspects in the section on performance programming.
+This is way beyond the scope of this course, but it has a consequence:

 In [12]: